Islamic banking and finance: Hegemony of hand-picked highly paid Shariah experts

-Some Islamic Banking observers believe the industry suffers from handpicked, highly paid Shariah experts who have been approving financial products using ḥiyal (legal stratagem) to follow sharia law, "shunning controversial issues", and/or "rubber stamping" bank management decisions after perfunctory reviews, and that the banking practices approved by this small number of Islamic jurists have moved closer and closer to the practices of conventional non-Islamic banking.
+Some Islamic banking observers believe the industry suffers from handpicked, highly paid Shariah experts who have been approving financial products using ḥiyal (legal stratagems) to follow Sharia law, "shunning controversial issues", and/or "rubber stamping" bank management decisions after perfunctory reviews, and that the banking practices approved by this small number of Islamic jurists have moved closer and closer to the practices of conventional non-Islamic banking.

 "Fatwa shopping", independence

 Journalist John Foster quotes an "investment banker based in Dubai":

 "We create the same type of products that we do for the conventional markets.
 We then phone up a Sharia scholar for a Fatwa ...
 If he doesn't give it to us, we phone up another scholar, offer him a sum of money for his services and ask him for a Fatwa.
 We do this until we get Sharia compliance.
 Then we are free to distribute the product as Islamic."